azoth-lang/azoth.language.reference/src/struct-declarations.md

 Record structs provide a shorthand for declaring record types.
 That is types that are the composition of a named, ordered sequence of other types.
 They work just like record classes.
-A record struct is declared with a parameter list after the struct name (e.g. `move struct Example(foo: int, bar: string)`).
+A record struct is declared with a parameter list after the struct name (e.g. `drop struct Example(foo: int, bar: string)`).
 These parameters then become fields of the type.
 Declaring a record struct implicitly declares three things in the struct.
 Additional members can be declared in additional to the implicitly declared ones.